Beat the Winter Chills: A Guide to Reverse Cycle Heating

 options.
 Reverse cycle split systems and reverse cycle ducted air conditioning.
 Both have advantages and disadvantages, and both suit some people, house designs and climates better than others.
 So, which is best?

 Firstly, we should note that we are not considering gas heating.
 Gas is a fossil fuel and there is simply no way to run gas appliances without greenhouse gas emissions.
 However, while electricity is in part generated by coal and other fossil fuels, it doesn’t have to be.
 You can purchase 100% GreenPower or install solar to cover your needs throughout the year and effectively be greenhouse neutral.

 The economics of gas heating also no longer stack up in almost all cases.
 See Renew’s latest research report on this subject.

 The Australian Government is now taking serious action against gas ducted heating.
 Regulations for supply and installation has changed as of April 2019 enforcing stricter practices to avoid carbon monoxide poisoning, read our article here.
-One way of avoiding such a deadly event is to upgrade to reverse cycle.
+One way of avoiding such a deadly event is to an efficient heating system like reverse cycle.

 Now that is out of the way, what are the reverse cycle heating options available?

 Reverse cycle air conditioners work by compressing refrigerant which then transfers heat from one place to another.
 The technology that does this is called a heat pump.
 Heat pumps are all around us; for example, in your fridge, a heat pump transfers heat from inside the cabinet to outside.
 Which is why the outside of the fridge gets warm.
 In a reverse cycle air conditioner, the transfer can go either way, hence the name.
 In winter, heat is taken from outside and dumped inside, and in summer the opposite occurs.